burns-fm/pl-10/README.md

 There is an interactive demo running at: https://pl-10.x.burns.fm

 Note: the machine its running on is not suited for large audiences, so performance may not be ideal.

-## Usage

-> **Notes on mobile compatibility:** Some effort has been made so far to be mobile-friendly.
-> There are still glitches in playback, seeking, and less importantly, displaying the visualizer.
-> This is due to differences between browser implementation of the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).

 ## Setup